kaungyeehein/mm-ocr/README.md

 ```
 *Note: `eng.time_new_roman_regular.exp0.tif`, `eng.time_new_roman_regular.exp1.tif`, `eng.time_new_roman_regular.exp0.box` and `eng.time_new_roman_regular.exp1.box` are outputed to `train_tif` directory.*

+The following command also generate a box file with name image.box for the image in the current directory.

+    tesseract image.png image lstmbox

 ### 2.4 Install qt-box-editor to check box file

 Box file contain following format information.</br>